realm/jazzy/README.md

 `/Applications/Xcode.app/` is fine, `/Applications/Xcode-10.2.app/` is fine,
 but `/Applications/Xcode 10.2.app/` is not.
 This restriction applies only when *installing* Jazzy, not running it.

+### MacOS Before 10.14.4

+Starting with Jazzy 0.10.0, if you see an error similar to `dyld: Symbol not found: _$s11SubSequenceSlTl` then you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).

+Alternatively, you can:
+* Update to macOS 10.14.4 or later; or
+* Install Xcode 10.2 or later at `/Applications/Xcode.app`.

 ## Development